-The vast majority of FDB cases are caused by a single APOB mutation at residue 3500, resulting in a glutamine substitution for the arginine residue (R3500Q).
-This common FDB mutation occurs at an estimated frequency of 1:500 individuals of European descent.
-Another, less frequently occurring mutation at that same codon results in a tryptophan substitution, R3500W, and is more prevalent in individuals of Chinese and Malay descent, but has been identified in the Scottish population as well.
-The R3500W mutation is estimated to occur in approximately 2% of ADH cases.
+The vast majority of FDB cases are caused by a single APBO variant at residue 3500, resulting in a glutamine substitution for the arginine residue (R3500Q).
+This common FDB variant occurs at an estimated frequency of 1:500 individuals of European descent.
+Another, less frequently occurring variant at that same codon results in a tryptophan substitution, R3500W, and is more prevalent in individuals of Chinese and Malay descent, but has been identified in the Scottish population as well.
+The R3500W variant is estimated to occur in approximately 2% of ADH cases.
 Residue 3500 interacts with other apolipoprotein B-100 residues to induce conformational changes necessary for apolipoprotein B-100 binding to the LDL receptor.
-Thus, mutations at residue 3500 lead to a reduced binding affinity of LDL for its receptor.
+Thus, variants at residue 3500 lead to a reduced binding affinity of LDL for its receptor.

 Aiding in the diagnosis of familial defective apolipoprotein B-100 in individuals with elevated untreated LDL cholesterol concentrations